Common Questions About GloFish® Fluorescent Fish

 Where can I find detailed information about GloFish?
-Our fish should be cared for exactly the same as their non-fluorescent counterparts.
+GloFish should be cared for in the same way as their non-fluorescent counterparts.
 In general, guidelines for maintaining a happy and healthy GloFish can be found on our GloFish Care page.
 A great resource for detailed care information about zebrafish in particular is The Zebrafish Book.

 Who can I talk with regarding specific questions about my GloFish?
 If you have specific questions about your particular fish that are not answered in either of the websites noted above (including concerns about odd behavior or possible illness), our best suggestion is to contact either your local fish store or a local veterinarian who works with fish, since both are great resources for fish-specific questions.
 If you have additional questions, please visit our Contact Page.

 Is my GloFish pregnant?
-Aside from their color, fluorescent fish are the same as other fish in every way.
-This includes everything from general care and temperature preferences, to growth rate and life expectancy.
-Accordingly, all females will carry unfertilized eggs upon reaching maturity, resulting in a “pregnant” look.
+Like their non-fluorescent counterparts, all females will carry unfertilized eggs upon reaching maturity, resulting in a “pregnant” look.

 What types of fish are GloFish compatible with?
 Like their non-fluorescent counterparts, our fish are community fish and will “play well” with other fish.
 However, not all fish are this way, so we generally advise that people check with their local retailer for specific information on whether their existing fish can peacefully co-exist with GloFish.
 Alternatively, for a partial, but still significant, listing of other community fish, please visit Badmantropicalfish.com.
-One point in particular to note is that our GloFish® Electric Green® Barbs can potentially become aggressive if they are not kept in groups of five or more.
-This is not necessary with our GloFish® Danios or GloFish® Tetras; while they prefer to be in groups of five or more, they will not become aggressive in smaller numbers.
+A couple species specific notes; GloFish Sharks can be semi-aggressive, so we advise keeping only one shark per aquarium.
+They can, however be housed along with other GloFish Tetras, Danios, and Barbs.
+It should also be noted that our GloFish Barbs can potentially become aggressive if they are not kept in groups of five or more.
+This is not necessary with our GloFish Danios or GloFish Tetras; while they prefer to be in groups of five or more, they will not become aggressive in smaller numbers.